 How does RPA perform integrative and productive tasks?
 RPA moves data and information seamlessly between systems and processes.
-RPA technology can be implemented across many functions and a practical linkage technology for many different process focused tasks (definable, repeatable and rules-based).
+RPA technology can be implemented across many functions.
+It is a practical linkage technology for many different process focused tasks (definable, repeatable, and rules-based).
 It can be optionally executed at the explicit direction of employees and can therefore assist them in their work.
 RPA can assist with diagnosing when decisions are not always clear (the data do not legitimately fit) and the business rules-base is not complete for all situations (present and those introduced by business changes).
 In these instances, the "error" or unaddressed states can be recorded and handed directly by the user.
 New "rules" or actions can be added to the RPA automation to handle the situation when it is encountered in the future.

 RPA has multiple operating modes.
 It can function in attended mode where an employee "triggers" the bot for day-to-day operations or automatically with the employee watching for exceptions and alerts (correct execution or failure to execute).
-The bot can also function in an "unattended mode" on a server based on userdetermined triggers such as a date and time like running at 12:00 am on Friday, or when 1000 cases have been received.
-Thus, the RPA bot can serve as an independent automated process that does not demand human intervention in order to execute a work process and make or execute a decision if all the data and rules are clear and the outcome decisions are predetermined.
+The bot can also function in an "unattended mode" on a server based on user-determined triggers such as a date and time.
+For example, a bot could be programmed to trigger automatically to execute at 12:00 a.m. on Friday, or when 1,000 cases have been received in a queue.
+Thus, the RPA bot can serve as an independent automated process that does not demand human intervention in order to execute a work process.
+It can make or execute a decision if all the data and rules are clear and the outcome decisions are predetermined.

 RPA is very adaptive and fits many situations because of its internal capabilities.
 The RPA has several essential features that provide it competencies beyond those found in code written for scripting, screen scraping, and sequential process management.
-1) RPA utilizes straightforward dropping and dragging via icons that represent steps in a process.
-RPA process code is then produced automatically without extensive programming, computer training or expertise.
+1) RPA development utilizes straightforward dropping and dragging via icons that represent steps in a process.
+RPA process code is then produced automatically without extensive programming, training or expertise.
 2) The RPA bot accesses data produced by other computer systems or programs.
 It emulates exactly how an employee accesses this data (because the bot is created to do just this task).
-RPA has important security and operational controls.
+3) RPA has important security and operational controls.

 The RPA assumes only that logon ID and password of the user.
 This is required to access what is normally seen or obtained by the worker from the target or other system's presentation layer.
 Therefore, the RPA bot is non-interfering or invasive for organization work beyond the explicit instructions executed by the bot's design.
-3) Finally, RPA is a secure and scalable technology that executes on the enterprise-protected platform.
+4) Finally, RPA is a secure and scalable technology that executes on the enterprise-protected platform.
 It can be configured, audited, and managed at the enterprise or organizational level that utilizes this technology.